 DIABETES PREVENTION PROGRAM

-But what is prediabetes?
-Prediabetes means your blood glucose (sugar) levels are higher than normal, but not yet developed to type 2 diabetes.
-Prediabetes increases your risk for developing type 2 diabetes, heart disease, and stroke.
+Nearly 85 million Americans have prediabetes, which can often lead to type 2 diabetes within 5 years if not treated.
+Prediabetes means your blood glucose (sugar) levels are higher than normal, and you are at an increased risk for developing diabetes, heart disease or experiencing a stroke.
 Unlike type 2 diabetes, prediabetes is reversible with lifestyle changes including healthy eating and increased physical activity.
 Without lifestyle changes, 15 – 30% of people with prediabetes will develop type 2 diabetes.

-Certain factors may put you at greater risk for prediabetes or type 2 diabetes.
-These risk factors include, but are not limited to:
+Prediabetes or type 2 diabetes risk factors include, but are not limited to:

 - Body weight – Being overweight

-- Race and ethnicity also affect your risk – African Americans, Hispanic/Latino Americans, American Indians, Pacific Islanders, and some Asian Americans are at particularly high risk for type 2 diabetes.
+- Race and ethnicity – African Americans, Hispanic/Latino Americans, American Indians, Pacific Islanders, and some Asian Americans are at particularly high risk for type 2 diabetes

 If you have prediabetes, the YMCA’s Diabetes Prevention Program can help reduce your risk for developing type 2 diabetes.
-The YMCA’s Diabetes Prevention Program will help you learn about and adopt healthy eating and physical activity habits that have been proven to reduce the risk of developing type 2 diabetes.
+The program helps you learn about and adopt healthy eating and physical activity habits that have been proven to reduce the risk of developing type 2 diabetes.
 Through the program you will receive support and encouragement from both a trained lifestyle coach and fellow group members as you develop a plan for improving and maintaining your overall well-being.

-Source: National Diabetes Prevention Program.
-Centers for Disease Control and Prevention. www.cdc.gov/diabetes/prevention
+Source: National Diabetes Prevention Program – Centers for Disease Control and Prevention.

 BLOOD PRESSURE SELF-MONITORING PROGRAM